Announcing the launch of the Fetch.ai Mobility Framework

 - all components are open source: no license needed, no forced subscription model.
 Download, build, take part.

 - the platform can be used by all mobility providers and services: it’s nondiscriminatory, it’s free for anyone to engage in.

 - local money stays local: many aggregators take 20–30% out of the local economy and ship it abroad, the decentralized approach almost entirely solves this

 - local knowledge delivered locally: small companies, already regulated, with local knowledge are able to take part without a non-standard app and compete with the global ride-hailing and delivery companies

 - staking services (overall or to individual companies) solves both dispute and trust issues, as well as providing another opportunity to participate: be a staker, earn for delivering trust services

 - combinable businesses: all forms of delivery can be tightly integrated (food, packages, people, as individual or chained operations)

-- scaleable, auditable and robust: non-centralised, operations take place locally, blockchain provides audit-trail and trust, scales easily, bottom-up philosophy leads to robust network
+- scalable, auditable and robust: non-centralized, operations take place locally, blockchain provides audit-trail and trust, scales easily, bottom-up philosophy leads to robust network

 - no single company shall be able to dominate the platform rather the onus is on the user to make those decisions using autonomous agents